MPLS Innovation Leadership Programme (ILP)

 - Original David Rock paper ‘A brain-based model for collaborating with and influencing others’ provided as optional reading

-Live in person session Hilary Term 2023 (date to be announced)
+Live in person session Tuesday 23rd May 2023

 - 10.00 – 12.15 Small group work and plenary sessions